The Tahoe to Yosemite Trail

 A view of how these trails cross and tie together these wilderness areas opens up many amazing hiking opportunities.

-Understanding how these trails tie together and how they deviate allows hikers to deeply explore the wilderness areas they split through local long distance backpacking trips around these wilderness areas.
+Understanding how these trails tie together and how they deviate allows hikers to deeply explore the wilderness areas they split East and West through local long distance backpacking trips around these wilderness areas.
 The exception is the Mokelumne Wilderness.
 Only one trail connects the PCT and TYT across the Mokelumne Wilderness, which makes it impossible to craft a vast PCT-TYT loop around the Mokelumne Wilderness, as we can with the wilderness areas to the South.

 The section across the North Yosemite Backcountry is very long (75 miles between the Kennedy Meadows and Tuolumne Meadows resupply points) and very difficult, which means this section of trail does not lend itself to a whole lot of modification or extension as part of a long distance backpacking trip along the TYT or PCT.
 The North Yosemite Backcountry offers lots of great hiking loops on its own.